Lori has been writing fiction since she first caught the writing bug at age nine.

 "Hey, Ray, you okay, man?"

 "Yeah...no.
-I'm off my shift now but if anyone calls asking for me, give them my home number."
-With that he left and drove to his mother's grocery store.
+I'm off my shift now but if anyone calls asking for me, give them my home and my mother's phone numbers."
+With that, he left and drove to his mother's grocery store.
 He found the door wide open.
-He'd expected it to be locked like Mrs. Harrington said.
-Usually he wouldn't have paid her any heed, knowing about her gossipy ways, her penchant for adulterous relationships, and her recent divorce - a scandal that rocked the community and set tongues to wagging.
+He'd expected it to be locked as Mrs. Harrington said.
+Usually, he wouldn't have paid her any heed, knowing about her gossipy ways, her penchant for adulterous relationships, and her recent divorce - a scandal that rocked the community and set tongues to wagging.
 But there was something in her voice that made him think she was telling the truth.
-And considering his mother's recent, unsettling behavior, and the head injuries she'd suffered, it wasn't that far-fetched reakly.
+And considering his mother's recent, unsettling behavior, and the head injuries she'd suffered, it wasn't that far-fetched really.
 But here it was, the door was open.

 "Ma, you here?
 It's me, Raymond."
 There was no answer.
 His stomach sank as he noticed her filthy teeth on the counter.
 His mother was not in her chair.
 The cash register was open but there seemed to be no money missing.
 Not thinking straight he said, "Oh, please, God, please tell me she hasn't been robbed."